Minimalist Living Tips For Healthy Cell Phone Use In Everyday Life

 1) De-clutter Your Cell Phone

-I suggest everyone create a Minimalist Uniform Wardrobe to decrease decision fatigue, I suggest you de-clutter your cell phone.
+I suggest everyone create a Minimalist Uniform Wardrobe to decrease decision fatigue; I suggest you de-clutter your cell phone.

 Yeah!
-Do you really need this quick go-anywhere access to that App or service on your phone?
+Do you need this quick go-anywhere access to that App or service on your phone?
 Can it be removed and accessed on a computer?

 2) Disable most notifications